 Under the principle of priority of registration, if there are multiple entries in the land register of incompatible rights over the same property, the right that was registered first prevails (even if the latter was created prior to that registration date).
 The right first registered prevails over subsequent entries relating to the same property, in the order of the dates of the entries, and, on a same date, of the time of the corresponding submissions.
 It is possible to register more than one mortgage.
-The mortgages registered after the first one are subordinated to the first degree mortgage.
-In some cases, it is possible to bring forward the effects of registration by registering a promissory sale and purchase agreement with erga omnes effect.
-In this case, when the title is transferred, the respective effects date back to the time of the provisional registration.
+The subsequent mortgages registered after the first are subordinated to the first degree mortgage.
+In some cases, it is possible to bring forward the effects of registration by registering the acquisition on a provisional basis.
+This is usually done after the promissory sale and purchase agreement and before the final transfer deed.
+In this case, when the title is transferred, the effects of the registration are retroactive to the time of the provisional registration.